ankitraj999/Telecom-Customers-Analysis/README.md

-# Telecome-Customers-Analysis in California,USA using Tableau
+# Telecom-Customers-Analysis in California,USA using Tableau

 This project analyzes customer churn data for a telecommunications company in California, covering 7,043 customers.
 Using Tableau, I created interactive dashboards and a compelling story to visualize key insights: